casvanooijen/swan-eps/README.md

 * **Multilevel multifidelity Monte Carlo ensemble forecast .swn-files**: '\{chosen_name\}\_level\{level_index\}_\{fidelity\}\_sample\{sample_index\}.swn'.
 Here, \{fidelity\} is either 'hi' or 'lo' to indicate high or low fidelity respectively;
 * **Nested multilevel Monte Carlo ensemble forecast .swn-files**: '\{chosen_name\}\_olevel\{outer_level_index\}\_ilevel\{inner_level_index\}\_sample\{sample_index\}.swn'

-**GENERAL NOTES**
+**FURTHER NOTES**

 * The code is written for an application to the North Sea domain.
 However, this can easily be changed in the code by changing the values of parameters in the Swanstring-class of 'file_tools.py'.
 * To use these tools, you have to change the path variables at the start of the write_EPS_input-class in 'file_tools.py' to the paths that specify the location of your files.
+* In the functions to generate *.swn-input files for multilevel ensemble forecasts, only fixed approximation types are available.
+You can also use other types of approximation by copying the code and fixing different parameters.
+* For further explanation about how to use these tools, look to the Jupyter notebook example and the python files themselves.
+The explanations are quite thorough.